Bforis/SinuessaSource/README.md

 ![](Scene_intro.gif)

-This is the source of the game Sinuessa create for the Game Off 2018 with as Theme "Hybrid".
+This is the source of the game **Sinuessa** create for the **Game Off 2018** with as Theme "Hybrid".

-This is an improved prototype, This is the reason why most of the elements that make up the game are very badly ordered / realized.
-It was designed with Unity and to stay in the spirit of this game jam, all assets are available with the MIT license.
+This is an improved **prototype**, This is the reason why most of the elements that make up the game are very badly ordered / realized.
+It was designed with Unity and to stay in the spirit of this game jam, all assets are available with the **MIT license**.

 Itch.io : https://papouf.itch.io/sinuessa